Quantum Error Mitigation by Pauli Check Sandwiching: Methods

 Before proceeding, we need to clarify the implications of Theorem \ref{thm:MultilayerUnitFidelity}.
 In that theorem, if we satisfy the conditions, we will have unit fidelity in the postselected state.
 However, the probability of postselecting is

 where the Kraus operators of $\mathcal{E}^{(m)}$ are given by Eq.~\eqref{eq:multilayerPostError2}.
 In Eq.~\eqref{eq:multilayerPostError2} the checks will eliminate all the Pauli terms that are nonidentity.
 Thus, we see that if all the Kraus operators of the error map are traceless, in other words, contain no identity term in their expansion in the Pauli basis, all the Kraus operators for the error map in the postselected state will be the zero matrix, and the probability of postselecting is zero.
+This makes sense because we are not correcting errors, but mitigating errors by post selecting outcomes.
 The theorem holds trivially in this scenario because there is no post selected state.

 Moreover, from Fig.~\ref{fig:multilayerNoisy} and Theorem \ref{thm:MultilayerUnitFidelity}, it seems that we can set $\mathcal{E}(\rho)=U^\dagger \rho U$, which eliminates $U$, and use only the checks for the implementation of the circuit.
 While this is certainly true, we must consider the postselection probability.
 If $U$ is traceless, the probability of postselecting is zero.